 It’s a timely question, in view of the trial we’re experiencing!

-Today marks the anniversary of the Doolittle Raid of April 18, 1942, a crucial early victory in World War Two—and the story that inspired my debut novel, The Plum Blooms in Winter.
+Today marks the anniversary of the Doolittle Raid of April 18, 1942, a crucial early victory in World War Two—and the story that inspired both my novels, The Plum Blooms in Winter and The Mulberry Leaf Whispers.
 You may have seen the raid briefly but movingly depicted in last year’s movie, Midway.
 And for our encouragement today, I have four Doolittle Raid veterans’ reflections on the meaning of trials.

-I put my “Rosie” 💪🏼 on to go see the Midway Movie
+I put my “Rosie” 💪🏼 on to see the Midway Movie

 The movie left the Raiders downed and on the run in provincial China.
 My novel follows the gripping true story of eight of those airmen.
 They were captured, and endured the rest of the war—forty long months—as P.O.W.s, facing the worst the Japanese army could bring.

 Doolittle Raider Robert Hite, captive in Tokyo, April 1942.
 Detail from a WW2 publicity poster.

 Brutal torture.
 Starvation.
 Thirty-six months “locked down” in solitary confinement.
 Tragically, the trial they suffered was so severe that only four of the eight men survived it.
 But their prison experience had a clear turning point.
 I’m deeply moved by this joint statement these four real-world heroes made as they looked back on it.